-This project is drawn from the adopted study schedule and involves a comprehensive study of resource conservation services in San Diego County.
-This includes preparing a countywide municipal service review covering the Resource Conservation District of Greater San Diego County, Mission Resource Conservation District, and Upper San Luis Rey Conservation District.
-The municipal service review will inform subsequent sphere of influence updates for the agencies and - among other items - is expected to proactively consider opportunities to align spheres to reflect historical service practices and/or consolidation options.
+This project is drawn from the adopted study schedule and involves a countywide municipal service review on resource conservation services.
+The municipal service review will inform subsequent sphere of influence updates for the three affected agencies (Greater San Diego County, Mission, and Upper San Luis Rey) and - among other items - is expected to proactively consider opportunities to align spheres to reflect historical service practices and/or consolidation options.